Price: $695.00 Main Volume

 This monumental reference deals with both the high-profile cases and the “uncelebrated decisions” that tend to slip under the radar and fits them into an analytical framework that reveals their true significance.
 Patents and the Federal Circuit addresses ever-changing issues and developments in substantive patent law, infringement litigation, and procedure.
 The authors distill the opinions issued by the primary source of governing law on patents, providing convenient, one-source access to controlling case law.

-The Twelfth Edition includes discussion of the following:
+The new Thirteenth Edition adds discussion of the following topics:

 All Bloomberg BNA treatises are available on standing order, which ensures you will always receive the most current edition of the book or supplement of the title you have ordered from Bloomberg BNA’s book division.
 As soon as a new supplement or edition is published (usually annually) for a title you’ve previously purchased and requested to be placed on standing order, we’ll ship it to you to review for 30 days without any obligation.
 During this period, you can either (a) honor the invoice and receive a 5% discount (in addition to any other discounts you may qualify for) off the then-current price of the update, plus shipping and handling or (b) return the book(s), in which case, your invoice will be cancelled upon receipt of the book(s).
 Call us for a prepaid UPS label for your return.
 It’s as simple and easy as that.
 Most importantly, standing orders mean you will never have to worry about the timeliness of the information you’re relying on.
 And, you may discontinue standing orders at any time by contacting us at 1.800.960.1220 or by sending an email to email@example.com.